It's now three years since the Department of Education issued statutory guidance

-The 2020/21 school year marks the beginning of the end of a decades-long campaign to get an inclusive education system in England.
-In
+The 2020/21 school year marked the beginning of the end of a decades-long campaign to get an inclusive education system in England.
+New

-September last year, new regulations for teaching relationships and sex education (RSE) in English schools come into force.
-It's been a landmark
+regulations for teaching relationships and sex education (RSE) in English schools came into force.
+It was the first time

-moment - the first time a whole generation can attend schools that not only accept LGBT people and same-sex relationships, but also celebrate and
+a whole generation could attend schools that not only accept LGBT people and same-sex relationships, but also celebrate and

 offer support on the issues that young LGBT people face.